-The Model School Library Standards were adopted by the SBE in September 2010.
-The standards are organized into four concepts (accessing, evaluating, using, and integrating information) which contain standards spanning all of the grades.
+These standards are organized into four concepts (accessing, evaluating, using, and integrating information) which contain standards spanning all of the grades.
 In the area of evaluating information, students are expected to be able to determine the relevance of information; assess the comprehensiveness, currency, credibility, authority, and accuracy of resources; and consider the need for additional information.

 The state's content standards for ELA also include at least one reference to media literacy.
-In grades 9 -12 students are expected to learn to "Integrate multiple sources of information presented in diverse media or formats (e.g., visually, quantitatively, orally) evaluating the credibility and accuracy of each source."
+In grades 9-12, students are expected to learn to "Integrate multiple sources of information presented in diverse media or formats (e.g., visually, quantitatively, orally) evaluating the credibility and accuracy of each source."

-The Committee may wish to consider that significant changes in media consumed and produced by students since 2010 - most recently in the area of artificial intelligence - may necessitate a revision of these standards.
+The Committee may wish to consider that significant changes in media consumed and produced by students since 2010 may necessitate a revision of these standards.